mrgrain/cdk-esbuild/README.md

 [Getting started](#getting-started) | [Documentation](#documentation) | [Versioning](#versioning)

+## ⚠️ Alpha Version of `jsii` compatible package

+Documentation has not yet been updated.

 ## Why?

 _esbuild_ is an extremely fast bundler and minifier for Typescript and JavaScript.